 A thorn is there, I fear.
 Glossy and inhuman, like glass.

 And so upon this mirror of strange ice I wait, with this puzzle of cognition scattered before me.
 If I cannot know the word with my mind, then I determine to know it with that final glowing ember of my heart.
 That last ember of you.
-The faintest memory of our roses still remind me, even here in my crystalline purgatory.
-This dark magic shall not claim me.
+The faintest memory of those roses still remind me, even here in my crystalline purgatory.
+This black magic shall not claim me.
 I refuse.
 I resist.
 I remember love.
 It was real.
 You were real.
 In our hearts dwell all songs, I think you told me once – the very gates to the Kingdom of Heaven.
 I wait for you there, within that last glowing ember.
 I pray I will find you there soon, my love, waiting for me in kind.